jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-04-matchup/draft/chapter-03.md

 "So can I kiss you now?
 Because I've been wanting to kiss you for approximately eight years and I'm running out of patience."

 I laugh, and it feels like relief.
-"Not yet."

-"What?
-Why not?"

-"Because we're in a hotel parking lot and it's freezing and also—" I pull out my phone.
-"Also, Tyler's technically still my formal date for another hour, and I feel like there should be a grace period."

-"You're making up rules."

-"I'm establishing boundaries.
-It's healthy."

-"It's torture."

-"Eleven weeks, remember?
-This is just one more hour."

-Ethan groans but he's smiling.
-"Fine.
-One hour.
-But then—"

-"Then we'll figure it out."

-We stand there in the cold, holding hands, making plans for the next two weeks.
-He has games Wednesday and Friday.
-I have badminton practice every afternoon.
-We have study group next week, finals the week after that, Christmas somewhere in there.

-It's not enough time.
-But it's what we have.

-"I should go home," I say finally.
-"My parents have a curfew even for formal nights."

-"I'll follow you.
-Make sure you get there safe."

-"Ethan, I've been driving for a year."

-"Humor me."

-So he follows me home through empty streets, his headlights in my rearview mirror the whole way.
-When we pull into my driveway, he parks on the street and walks over to my car.

-"One hour," he says, checking his phone.
-"It's 11:15."

-"So 12:15."

-"I'll text you at 12:16."

-"So specific."

-"I'm a specific person."

-I laugh and get out of my car, and we stand there in my driveway with winter pressing in around us.

-"Thank you," I say.
-"For tonight.
-For not giving up.
-For—"

-"You don't have to thank me for this.
-For us."

-"Still.
-Thank you."

-He kisses my cheek—the same spot Tyler kissed earlier, but this time I feel everything.
-My whole body lights up from that one gentle contact.

-"Goodnight, Watson."

-"Goodnight, Sherlock."

-I watch him drive away, then go inside where my parents are pretending they weren't watching from the window.
+"Yes.
+Yes, you can kiss you now."

+"Finally."

+He cups my face with both hands, his palms warm against my frozen cheeks.
+For a moment, we just look at each other—his eyes that impossible blue, his expression so open and wanting and real that it makes my chest ache.

+"Sophia Chen," he whispers.
+"You're going to ruin me."

+"Good," I breathe.

+And then he kisses me.

+The first touch of his lips is gentle, questioning, giving me time to change my mind.
+Instead, I grab the front of his jacket and pull him closer, deeper, everything I've been holding back for weeks pouring into this one moment.

+He makes a sound low in his throat and his hands slide into my hair and oh.
+OH.
+This is what all the songs are about.
+This is why people write poetry and fight wars and do impossible things.

+He tastes like hotel punch and wintergreen gum and something uniquely him.
+When his tongue touches mine, tentative and sweet, my knees actually buckle.
+He catches me, pressing me back against my car, and we're both laughing and gasping and kissing and it's messy and perfect and exactly right.

+"God," he breathes against my mouth.
+"I've wanted to do that for so long."

+"Me too."
+My fingers are tangled in his hair and I can't seem to let go.
+"Since September.
+Maybe longer.
+Maybe forever."

+"Definitely forever," he agrees, and kisses me again.

+This time it's slower, deeper, more intentional.
+His hands frame my face like I'm precious, like I'm breakable, like I'm worth handling with care.
+My whole body is alive, every nerve ending firing, every sense overwhelmed by him—his smell, his taste, his warmth in the brutal cold, the way his heart is racing just as fast as mine.

+When we finally break apart, we're both breathing hard.
+My lips feel swollen, electric.
+His eyes are so dark they're almost black, and he's looking at me like I've just rewritten the laws of physics.

+"Wow," I manage.

+"Yeah," he agrees, voice rough.
+"Worth the wait?"

+"Worth everything."

+We stand there in the cold, holding each other, neither of us wanting to be the first to let go.
+My face is buried in his chest, his arms wrapped around me, and I can hear his heart still racing.

+"I don't want to go home yet," I whisper.

+"Me neither."

+"But my parents have a curfew and yours probably do too and it's freezing and—"

+"I know."
+He kisses the top of my head.
+"But we have tomorrow.
+And the next day.
+And the next.
+Two weeks."

+"Two weeks," I repeat, trying to make it sound like enough time when we both know it's not.

+"We'll make them count," he promises.

+We stand there for a few more minutes, stealing time, before finally admitting defeat to the cold and our curfews and reality.
+He kisses me three more times before I get in my car—once on the lips, once on my forehead, once on each cheek like he can't decide where he wants to kiss me most.

+"Text me when you get home," he says.

+"Ethan, I live ten minutes away."

+"Text me anyway.
+I need to know you got there safe."

+"You're ridiculous."

+"You like it," he says, and he's not wrong.

+I drive home with his taste still on my lips, his smell still on my clothes, my whole body still humming from his touch.
+When I pull into my driveway, I text him immediately:

+**ME:** home safe. tonight was perfect

+**ETHAN:** it really was. sleep well watson

+**ME:** you too sherlock

+I go inside where my parents are pretending they weren't watching from the window.

 "Good night?"
 Mom asks.

 "Complicated night.
-But good."
+But good.
+Really good."

-I go upstairs and change out of my dress, hanging it carefully because despite everything, it was the dress I was wearing when Ethan asked me to try.
-When we stopped pretending.
+I go upstairs and change out of my dress, hanging it carefully because despite everything, it's the dress I was wearing when everything changed.
+When Ethan and I stopped pretending.
+When we finally admitted what we've both known for weeks—maybe months, maybe years.

-At 12:16 exactly, my phone buzzes.

-**ETHAN:** Hour's up.
-Can I kiss you tomorrow?

-**ME:** Maybe.
-We'll see how tomorrow goes.

-**ETHAN:** Tease.

-**ME:** Absolutely.

-**ETHAN:** Goodnight, Sophie.
-For real this time.

-**ME:** Night, Ethan.

-I put my phone down and lie in bed, staring at my ceiling, feeling lighter than I have in weeks.
+I lie in bed staring at my ceiling, touching my lips where his mouth was, replaying every second of that parking lot kiss.

-We still have to deal with his parents.
-With prep school.
-With college applications and long distance and all the complications we've been trying to avoid.
+Two weeks.
+That's all we have before he leaves.

-But for now, tonight, we've stopped lying.
+But for now, for tonight, I let myself just be happy.

-That feels like a start.
+Tomorrow I can worry about the complications.

 ---

 ## Sunday Afternoon

-I'm at The Forks the next day when Tyler texts.

-**TYLER:** Hey.
-How'd the rest of formal go?

-**ME:** Good.
-Really good.
-Thank you again for being so understanding.

-**TYLER:** No problem.
-You guys looked happy.
-That's good.

-**ME:** How are you doing?

-**TYLER:** Honestly?
-A little disappointed but mostly relieved.
-Dating someone who's in love with someone else is exhausting.

-**ME:** I wasn't—

-**TYLER:** Sophie.
-You were.
-And that's okay.
-Just be happy, yeah?

-**ME:** I'll try.

-**TYLER:** Good.
-And if Price hurts you I'll hit him in practice.

-**ME:** Please don't give him a concussion before prep school.

-**TYLER:** Only if he deserves it.

-I smile at my phone, grateful for Tyler's friendship even though the dating thing didn't work.

-I'm sitting on a bench near the river—the same area where Ethan and I used to meet as kids, now frozen and covered in snow.
-It's 2 PM on a Sunday, families ice skating on the cleared paths, holiday music playing from somewhere.
+The Forks at 2 PM on a Sunday is pure winter magic—families ice skating on the cleared paths, holiday music playing from somewhere, the smell of hot chocolate and beaver tails drifting from the kiosks.
+I'm sitting on a bench near the river, the same area where Ethan and I used to meet as kids, now frozen and covered in snow.

-My phone buzzes again.
-Ethan: *Where are you?*
+My phone buzzes.
+Ethan: *where are you?*

-**ME:** The Forks.
-Why?
+**ME:** the forks. why?

-**ETHAN:** Stay there.
-I'm coming.
+**ETHAN:** stay there. im coming

-**ME:** Why?
+**ME:** why?

-**ETHAN:** You'll see.
+**ETHAN:** youll see

 Twenty minutes later, he shows up in his winter coat and that ridiculous Beavers toque that Jordan got him as a joke.
 He's carrying two paper cups from the coffee kiosk nearby.